Results on the algebraic matroid of the determinantal variety: Abstract

 \section{Abstract}

-We make progress towards characterizing the algebraic matroid of the determinantal variety.
-We present a family of base sets of the matroid and conjecture these are all the base sets.
-This conjecture is reduced to a purely combinatorial statement, which is proved for special cases.
-Our results rely on the combinatorial notion of relaxed supports of linkage matching fields that we introduce, our interpretation of the problem of completing a matrix of bounded rank from a subset of its entries as a linear section problem on the Grassmannian, and a connection that we draw with a class of local coordinates on the Grassmannian described by Sturmfels $\&$ Zelevinsky.
+We make progress towards characterizing the algebraic matroid of the determinantal variety defined by the minors of fixed size of a matrix of variables.
+Our main result is a novel family of base sets of the matroid, which characterizes the matroid in special cases.
+Our approach relies on the combinatorial notion of relaxed supports of linkage matching fields that we introduce, our interpretation of the problem of completing a matrix of bounded rank from a subset of its entries as a linear section problem on the Grassmannian, and a connection that we draw with a class of local coordinates on the Grassmannian described by Sturmfels $\&$ Zelevinsky in 1993.